alexhu98/chia-plotter/README.md

 # chia-plotter (bigtmp2 edition)

-This branch aims to make full use of a large tmpdir2 folder up to 233 GiB, allowing the use of an old SATA 256GB SSD, or a 233 GiB RAM disk in a 256 GiB RAM system.
+This branch aims to make full use of a large tmpdir2 folder up to 230 GiB, allowing the use of an old SATA 256GB SSD, or a 230 GiB RAM disk in a 256 GiB RAM system. tmpdir requires 103 GiB.

 This branch contains the following changes: